 Welcome to the eiConsole for HR-XML Getting Started Tutorial.
 New users should complete the General Quick Start Tutorial to learn the basic principles and terminology used in the eiConsole before proceeding to this more advanced lesson.
 The HR-XML Getting Started Tutorial builds on concepts learned in the previous tutorial that are not repeated here and are required to complete this tutorial.

-In this tutorial you will build a simple Process Screening Order interface.
-This interface will accept a list of candidates in a csv file and create a corresponding request for a background and/or credit check in the HR-XML 3.0 format.
+In this tutorial, you will build a simple Process Screening Order interface.
+This interface will accept a list of candidates in a CSV file and create a corresponding request for a background and/or credit check in the HR-XML 3.0 format.
 This interface will take the average user about 1 hour to complete.

-Be sure to click on the row, 3 HR-XML Templates, to view the extensive selection of BOD templates which are included with this bundle.
+Be sure to click on the row, 3 HR-XML Templates, to view the extensive selection of BOD templates that are included with this bundle.
 These can be used as the starting point in the eiConsole’s paint-by-numbers process for developing interfaces.

 When first opening the eiConsole for HR-XML bundle, you will see 4 Interface Packages in the Route File Management window.
 These are: 1 General Quick Start Tutorial, 2 HR-XML Getting Started Tutorial, 3 HR-XML Templates and 5 HR-XML Getting Started Interface.
 If you completed the Quick Start Tutorial you should also have the 4 General Quick Start Interface Package.